United Nations Interim Force in Lebanon: Southern Lebanese reception

-UNIFIL confrontations

-UNIFIL-Israel
+Confrontations

+Israel

 On 22 September 2006, French Air Force jets were seen over the skies of Beirut during Hassan Nasrallah's victory speech, possibly trying to protect him from an Israeli assassination attempt.
 Nasrallah told the crowd that he had no fear in addressing the masses directly, rather than through armored glass.
-On 28 September, two Israeli Merkava tanks, an armored bulldozer, and a number of military vehicles entered Lebanon and established a road block 500 meters away from the road leading to Marwahin village, the IDF force asked to advance deeper into Lebanese territory but they were confronted by four United Nations Leclerc tanks operated by French troops, which blocked their advance.
-The confrontation lasted for half an hour in which Israeli soldiers confiscated the identity cards of photographers at the scene, claiming they may give pictures of the Israeli military to Hezbollah members.
+On 28 September, two Israeli Merkava tanks, an armored bulldozer, and a number of military vehicles entered Lebanon and established a road block 500 meters away from the road leading to Marwahin village.

+The IDF force asked to advance deeper into Lebanese territory but they were confronted by four United Nations Leclerc tanks operated by French troops, which blocked their advance.
+The confrontation lasted for half an hour, in which Israeli soldiers confiscated the identity cards of photographers at the scene, claiming they may give pictures of the Israeli military to Hezbollah members.
 According to American and German correspondents, the French retreated, while the French commander claimed that the Israelis had turned back.

 Following the war, Hezbollah was widely reported to be rearming with the help of Iran and Syria, which were reportedly smuggling weaponry and munitions into Lebanon to replenish Hezbollah's depleted stocks.
 Israel accused UNIFIL of failing to prevent Hezbollah's rearmament and thus failing to implement Resolution 1701.
 The Israeli Air Force began flying reconnaissance sorties over Lebanon to monitor Hezbollah's rearmament, with Israel announcing they would continue until Resolution 1701 was fully implemented.
 This led to repeated confrontations with UNIFIL.

 On 3 October 2006, an Israeli fighter jet penetrated the 2 nmi defense perimeter of the French Navy frigate Courbet without answering radio calls, triggering a diplomatic incident.
 Israel apologized after official protests from the French government.